Lausanne HC

-Lausanne Hockey Club is an ice hockey team based in the city of Lausanne, Switzerland, which competes in the National League (NL) - the top tier of Swiss hockey.
+Lausanne Hockey Club is an ice hockey team based in the city of Lausanne, Switzerland, which competes in the National League (NL).
 During the 2004–05 NHL lockout, the HC Lausanne signed National Hockey League players Martin St. Louis and Andy Roach.

 The team plays its home games in the 10,000-seat Vaudoise Aréna.

 History

 Founded in 1922, the Lausanne Hockey Club is one of the oldest clubs in Switzerland.
 They played for sixteen years at Chalet-à-Gobet, in the city heights.
 In 1938, LHC moved their headquarters to Montchoisi where, in 1941, they merged with Star HC to become the Montchoisi Hockey Club.
 On November 6, 1949, the team of Lausanne chose their original name: Lausanne Hockey Club.
 It is with this name that they started off in the Swiss national league.

 Relegated to Nationalliga B in 1954, they powered back to the Nationalliga A on March 2, 1957 and remained there until 1961.
 For the next seventeen years, LHC remained at the Nationalliga B level where they had occasional success.
 On February 18, 1978, in front of over 7,000 fans, Lausanne Hockey Club obtained promotion to Nationalliga A, defeating HC Davos 8 goals to 4.
 After three seasons spent in the highest league, LHC, following the loss of a player in a car accident, was relegated to NLB.
 They remained there from 1981 to 1984 before falling to the 1.
 Liga while also moving to the International Ice Center at Malley (CIGM) where they still play today.
 They then played one season in first League (84-85) and made a round trip to NLB (85-86), to be back in the first League.
 Three years later they reached the finals in 1989 and obtain their promotion to NLB.

 In 1992, the club's survival was threatened by a bankruptcy.
 The team saved itself from relegation to the 1.
 Liga (season 1992-1993).
 The season 1993-1994 saw participation in the finals to access the national League A, finals played in five games against Rapperswil, the latter winning it over.
 At the beginning of the 1994-1995 season, Lausanne Hockey Club was designated as the Nationalliga B favorite to access the NLA.
 Against GCK Lions during the finals and after five games, the decisive match was won by Lausanne 8 to 0.
 In the 1995-1996 season, after a series of losses the club decided to fire their head coach.
 The change didn't prevent Lausanne from being relegated to NLB at the end of the season.
 During the following four seasons, the LHC occupied the middle of the NLB ranking until 2000-2001 when they were at the head of the championship during almost the whole season.
 Lausanne won the title of champion of NLB and defeated HC La Chaux-de-Fonds for the promotion games.
 Winning against the HCC in six matches, LHC was back in NLA for the 2001-2002 season.